mitoNGS/MToolBox/README.md

 We would also like to thank Professor Marcella Attimonelli (University of Bari), who inspired and supervises the MToolBox project.

+**As of September 2019**

+Update to MToolBox v.1.2

+Please check the changelog for more details.

 **As of April 2019**